lisarajput/Clan/README.md

             function attachEventListeners() {
                 document.body.addEventListener('click', (e) => {
-                    // Use `closest` for data-action to catch clicks on icons inside buttons let target = e.target.closest('[data-action]');
+                    let target = e.target.closest('[data-action]');
                     if (!target) return;

                     const action = target.dataset.action;
                     if (action) {
-                        // e.preventDefault(); // Only prevent if it's not a link action like export

                         if (action.startsWith('show-')) {
                             e.preventDefault();